About Us Contact Shop

-Traveling on a Budget: 5 of My Best Pieces of Advice
+How to Travel on a Budget: 5 of My Best Pieces of Advice as a Full-Time Traveler

 It’s something you acquire when you’ve done it so many times, and made way too many mistakes.

-And sometimes, they’re mistakes you make more than once because it’s a travel day, and travel days are stressful. 😂
+And sometimes, they’re mistakes you make more than once because it’s a travel day and travel days are stressful (and exhausting).

-You can actually avoid all of the mistakes I’ve made, and know all of the cool hacks I’ve learned, without having to travel full-time yourself!
+You can actually avoid all of the mistakes I’ve made, and know all of the cool hacks I’ve learned on how to travel cheap without having to do it full-time yourself!

-Oh, and if you have any budget travel tips yourself, then let me know in the comments down below, I’d love to hear about them!
+Oh, and if you have any budget travel tips yourself, then let me know in the comments, I’d love to hear about them!

 1. Pick a Location in the Opposite Hemisphere